smartinternz02/SBSPS-Challenge-9355-NFT-Sales-Analytics-Dashboard/README.md

 https://drive.google.com/drive/folders/1VSulveIKTxnPqQE_WQtdfMRzCLtiTGFZ?usp=sharing
 </br>
 Demonstration Video Link and the project report is in this folder.You can also see the Screenshots of the Dashboard in the /images folder
-</br>Thanku SmartInternz Team for the Hack Challenge .I learned a lot from this event.
+</br>Thanku SmartInternz Team for the Hack Challenge .We have learned a lot from this event.